rojoambinina/Broadcasting-a-transaction-on-Tron-Network/README.md

 I leave the private key "***8386338e8b18c8f2ec2089fcc8991b396afa9f0ad668555461d8736bd4d23c08***" and the TRX address "***TGEbBaHpoVXbLzbo1heSENn2GjThAFgT2n***" within the code, so that you can test on Tron Mainnet or Tron Nile networks.

 ## Usage
-Open you terminal and type the command below to install Tronpy and Colorama modules.
+Open your terminal and type the command below to install Tronpy and Colorama modules.

 #### pip install tronpy